 Property Туре Required Defines MessageId String Yes The error or message.
 Do not confuse this value with the HTTP status code.
-Clients can use this code to access a detailed message from a Message Registry.
+Clients can use this code to access a detailed message from a message registry.
 Message String No The human-readable error message that indicates the semantics associated with the error.
 This shall be the complete message, and not rely on substitution variables.
 RelatedProperties An array of JSON pointers No The properties in a JSON payload that the message describes.
 MessageArgs An array of strings No The substitution parameter values for the message.
-If the parameterized message defines a MessageId, the service shall include the MessageArgs in the response.
+If the parameterized message defines a MessageId , the service shall include the MessageArgs in the response.
+MessageSeverity String (enumeration) No The severity of the error.
+Services can replace the value of the MessageSeverity property defined in the message registry with a value more applicable to the implementation.
 Severity String No The severity of the error.
+Services can replace the value of the Severity property defined in the message registry with a value more applicable to the implementation.
+DEPRECATED: This property has been deprecated in favor of MessageSeverity.
 Resolution String No The recommended actions to take to resolve the error.
+Services can replace the value of the Resolution property defined in the message registry with a service-defined resolution.